 Early Origins of the Kimpthorn family

 The surname Kimpthorn was first found in Devon, but this village has long been lost and the majority of the family claim neighbouring Cornwall as their homeland.
 "Tonacombe, [in the parish of Morwinstow, Cornwall] which was formerly the seat of a family called Kempthorne alias Lea, was carried in Marriage to the Waddons, towards the conclusion of the seventeenth century."

 Early History of the Kimpthorn family

-Another 325 words (23 lines of text) covering the years 1500, 1585, 1602, 1620 and 1679 are included under the topic Early Kimpthorn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kimpthorn research.
+Another 163 words (12 lines of text) covering the years 1500, 1585, 1602, 1620 and 1679 are included under the topic Early Kimpthorn History in all our PDF Extended History products and printed products wherever possible.